Table of Contents:

 Copyright footers on web pages frequently utilize this standard copyright structure.

-A copyright notice isn’t necessary because it’s not legally needed because copyright is automatically assigned to original work.
+A copyright disclaimer notice isn’t necessary because it’s not legally needed because copyright is automatically assigned to original work.
 On the other hand, copyright notices on your published works are excellent practice.

 Users are less likely to infringe on copyrights if they know your work is copyrighted.
-Copyright notices strengthen your court case, as the infringer should have been aware that your item was copyrighted in the first place.
+Copyright disclaimer notices strengthen your court case, as the infringer should have been aware that your item was copyrighted in the first place.